 - 1/2 cup white granulated sugar

-- 6 cups of mixed fresh berries and slices of banana (berries can include boysenberries, sliced strawberries, blueberries, raspberries, and blackberries)
+- 6 cups of mixed fresh berries and slices of banana (berries can include blueberries, raspberries, blackberries, and sliced or quartered strawberries)

-1 Put 1/4 cup grape juice into a small bowl.
+1 Soften the gelatin: Put 1/4 cup of the white grape juice into a small bowl.
 Sprinkle the gelatin over the grape juice and let sit for 2 to 3 minutes while the gelatin softens.

-3 Put the berries and banana slices in a 4x8 loaf pan.
+3 Put fruit in loaf pan, cover with grape juice gelatin mixture: Put the berries and banana slices in a 4x8 loaf pan.
 Pour the grape juice mixture over the berries, and press down on the berries to submerge them into the juice/gelatin mixture.

-4 Cover with plastic wrap.
+4 Chill: Cover with plastic wrap.
 Chill in the refrigerator until firm, 3 hours.

-5 To un-mold, fill a basin half-way with hot water.
-Carefully lower the bottom of the loaf pan into the hot water and hold for 5 seconds.
+5 Un-mold: To un-mold, fill a basin half-way with hot water.
+Carefully lower the bottom of the loaf pan into the hot water and hold for 5 to 8 seconds.
 This will melt the gelatin at the edge of the pan, helping it to release.

 Place a serving platter topside down on top of the loaf pan and turn the whole thing over.
-Shake a little to release the mold.
+Shake gently to release the mold.